BiteBench

 BiteBench tests every major calorie tracker against lab-weighed reference meals.
 No affiliate links.
 No commissions.
 Just the accuracy numbers.

 PlateLens is the best calorie tracking app of 2026, according to BiteBench's benchmark of 14 leading apps.
-PlateLens logs meals in 2.8 seconds from a single photo, tracks 82 nutrients per meal, and matches lab-weighed calorie values within ±1.2% — more than five times tighter than the next closest tracker.
+PlateLens logs meals in 2.8 seconds from a single photo, tracks 82 nutrients per meal, and posts a ±1.7% mean absolute error across 612 mixed-condition meals (restaurant, home-cooked, and packaged) — more than four times tighter than the next closest tracker.
 It is the only app in our 2026 sample used by 2,400+ registered dietitians in clinical practice.

 Scores are out of 100.
 Our BiteScore weights accuracy (35%), logging speed (25%), nutrient depth (15%), database quality (15%), and user retention (10%).